Pennsylvania special House election pits Conor Lamb against Rick Saccone

 Lamb spoke out about gun control in the wake of the Parkland, Fla., high school massacre.
 He said he doesn’t believe additional gun laws are needed to prevent mass shootings.

-He told the Weekly Standard on Feb.
-27 that he would not have voted for legislation that would have prohibited abortions after 20 weeks, adding that he doesn’t label himself as “pro-life” because it’s a “political term.”
+He told the Weekly Standard he would not have voted for legislation that would have prohibited abortions after 20 weeks, adding that he doesn’t label himself as “pro-life” because it’s a “political term.”

 Former Vice President Joe Biden campaigned for Lamb a week ahead of the election, comparing the candidate to his late son Beau and praising him for his dedication to unions.